pushkarjajoria/Tresillo/README.md

 - This above goal also inherently includes the question **Can we detect the `Tresillo` rhythm in music pieces given a MIDI file?**

 ## Motivation & Goals:
-The signature Tresillo beat in US pop music seem to gained popularity in recent decades., noticeable by an increasing number of hits using this beat.
-From Ed Sheeran’s “Shape of you” to “Cheap Thrills” from sia.
-The influence can also be seen in a lot of tracks from Drake (For instance, Passionfruit).
-There is a noticeable increase in the number of western pop songs which use this signature latin rhythm with it’s triplet pattern and some other variants, without sounding like Latin songs.
-It would be very interesting to see how big of an influence this rhythm has right now and how it increased/decreased over the past years.
-This main aim of the project is to measure the use of the triplet pattern from tresillo rhythm on the western pop culture.
-We plan to do this by analysing the top 100 songs from billboard over the years.
+The Tresillo beat seem to have gained popularity in recent decades in US pop music.
+It seems that a noticeable number of pop and dance music songs use this beat and creat memorable and highly successful music with it.
+From Ed Sheeran’s “Shape of you” to sia's “Cheap Thrills” or the music of US American rapper Drake (e.g.: Passionfruit).
+This devolpment has been noticed by several institutional and idependent media outlets (e.g.: [Syncopation, Dancehall & Coldplay by Jasper Emmitt](https://medium.com/@jasperemmitt/syncopation-dancehall-coldplay-ede27c6d01cf).
+This originally latin or african rhythm pattern, consisting of a tripplet beat played in the space of two macrobeats, has also been successfully 'westernised' and is now often employed without sounding 'latin'.
+In our project we would like to conduct a empiric study of the influence and usage of the Tresillo rhythm.
+Thus we would like to trace the increased/decreased use of the Tresillo rhythm in western popular music.
+As main data we would inverstage feasibel top 100 billboard songs over the years.
 Possible outcomes may show a change over time, leading to new questions trying to explain the observed change.
 The use of the rhythm could also be static over time.
+However preceeding, the empirical tracking of the popuarity of the rhythm, we will have to creat a rhythm detection algorithm which can detect the use of the  Tresillo rhythm given a suitable data format (e.g.: MIDI)

 ## Concepts